Guadalcanal campaign: Task force

 In preparation for the offensive in the Pacific in May 1942, U.S. Marine Major General Alexander Vandegrift was ordered to move his 1st Marine Division from the United States to New Zealand.
-Other Allied land, naval and air force units were sent to establish or reinforce bases in Fiji, Samoa, New Hebrides and New Caledonia.
+Other Allied land, naval and air units were sent to establish or reinforce bases in Fiji, Samoa, New Hebrides and New Caledonia.

-Espiritu Santo, New Hebrides, was selected as the headquarters, Espiritu Santo Naval Base, and the main base for the offensive, codenamed Operation Watchtower, with the commencement date set for 7 August.
-At first, the Allied offensive was planned just for Tulagi and the Santa Cruz Islands, omitting Guadalcanal.
-After Allied reconnaissance discovered the Japanese airfield construction efforts on Guadalcanal, its capture was added to the plan, and the Santa Cruz operation was (eventually) dropped.
-The Japanese were aware, via signals intelligence, of the large-scale movement of Allied forces in the South Pacific Area but concluded that the Allies were reinforcing Australia and perhaps Port Moresby in New Guinea.
+The island of Espiritu Santo, in the New Hebrides, was selected as the headquarters and primary staging ground for the offensive, codenamed Operation Watchtower, with the commencement date set for 7 August.
+At first, only the seizure of Tulagi and the Santa Cruz Islands was planned, omitting a landing on Guadalcanal.
+After Allied reconnaissance discovered Japanese airfield construction efforts on Guadalcanal, its capture was added to the plan, and planned landings on the Santa Cruz islands were (eventually) abandoned.
+The Japanese were aware, via signals intelligence, of the large-scale movement of Allied forces in the South Pacific Area, but concluded that the Allies were reinforcing either Australia or Port Moresby on the southern coast of New Guinea.

-The Watchtower force, numbering 75 warships and transports (of vessels from the U.S. and Australia), assembled near Fiji on 26 July and engaged in one rehearsal landing prior to leaving for Guadalcanal on 31 July.
-The commander of the Allied expeditionary force was U.S. Vice Admiral Frank Fletcher, Commander Task Force 61 (whose flag was on the aircraft carrier USS Saratoga).
+The Watchtower force, numbering 75 warships and transports (including vessels from the U.S. and Australia), assembled near Fiji on 26 July and conducted a single rehearsal landing prior to leaving for Guadalcanal on 31 July.
+The commander of the Allied expeditionary force was U.S. Vice Admiral Frank Fletcher, Commander of Task Force 16 (whose flag was on the aircraft carrier USS Saratoga).
 Commanding the amphibious forces was U.S. Rear Admiral Richmond K. Turner.
-Vandegrift led the 16,000 Allied (primarily U.S. Marine) infantry earmarked for the landings.
-The troops sent to Guadalcanal were fresh from military training and armed with bolt-action M1903 Springfield rifles and a meager 10-day supply of ammunition.
-Because of the need to get them into battle quickly, the operation planners had reduced their supplies from 90 days to only 60.
+Vandegrift led the 16,000 Allied (primarily U.S. Marine) infantry earmarked for the amphibious landings.
+The troops sent to Guadalcanal were fresh from military training, armed with legacy bolt-action M1903 Springfield rifles and a meager 10-day supply of ammunition.
+Because of the need to get the troops into battle quickly, the Allied planners had reduced their supplies from 90 days to only 60.
 The men of the 1st Marine Division began referring to the coming battle as "Operation Shoestring".